asadullahjan/e-learning_platform/finalterm/finalterm-report-structure.md

 - 🚀 **Production Quality**: Code that could be deployed to a real website
 - 🚀 **Scalable Architecture**: Design that supports growth and enhancement
-- 🚀 **Security Focus**: Proper authentication, authorization, and validation
+- 🚀 **Security Focus**: Proper authentication, authorization, and input validation
 - 🚀 **Performance**: Efficient implementation with proper optimization
 - 🚀 **Maintainability**: Clean, organized code that's easy to understand and modify